studycoding97/learning-git/README.md

 # learning-git
-this is a file beloning to main branch.
+this is a file belonging to main branch.